Skip to content

 Outgoing Travel Rule obligations can be met either concurrently with settlement or before you broadcast funds.
 CryptoSwift supports both patterns so you can align with internal policies, customer experience goals, and counterparty expectations.

 Use this page to frame the two approaches, then choose the detailed workflow that matches your risk posture: post-transaction or pre-transaction.
+If you want CryptoSwift to automate pre-transaction decisions, continue with the Rule Engine.

 Our Recommendation